mxriverlynn/nanit/readme.md

 and cleanly sepearate the initializers from the main parts of your code.

+### Runtime Requirements

+Nanit uses several new ES6 features internally.
+You must be running Node v4, io.js v3 or greater to use nanit.

 ## Getting Started

 To get rolling, you need to install nanit in to your project: